KUDAJADRI – THE FOREST THAT BELONGS TO ADI SHANKARACHARYA

 TREKK FURTHER AND FIND THE CHITRAMOOLA CAVE

-Walking further 500 meters or so through a more congested pathway with thick forest will reach another holy place inside Kudajadri hills known as Chithramoola cave which is also known as Shankaracharya temple.
-Mookambika temple is visible from here and this is also the place from where the river sowparnika originates.
+Walking further 500 meters or so through a more congested pathway with thick forest will reach another holy place inside Kudajadri hills known as Chithramoola cave.
+This place is also known as Shankaracharya temple.
+Mookambika temple is visible from here and river sowparnika starts its journey from here.
 A few water passages are around the cave and a beautiful waterfall is nearby.
 The different sceneries offered by nature in these western ghats were so marvelous that would remain in the memory for quite a long time.

 This cave is also connected to the life of Adi Shankara’s expedition in the western ghats in the 9th century.
 It is believed that he had meditated and done penance in the Chithramoola cave and Shri Mookambika devi appeared before him there.
 The cave is above ground level, and some effort is required by climbing up the ladder for entering the cave.
 Experiencing such a cave which consists of a Shiva Idol was another moment in the trip life to cherish forever.